 Describe the options, strategic approaches and methods for progressive and final rehabilitation of the environment disturbed by the project.
-Include the proposed timeframe associated with decommissioning.
 Develop a preferred rehabilitation strategy that would minimise the amount of land disturbed at any one time, and minimise the residual loss of land with ecological or productive value.
 Show the final topography of any excavations, waste areas and dam sites on suitably scaled maps.